ciscoheat/superforms-web/src/routes/+page.md

 <Head title="Superforms for SvelteKit" />

-> Superforms v2 development is about to start, with the goal of supporting all validation libraries!
-Please read the [introductory post](https://blog.encodeart.dev/superforms-v2-supporting-all-validation-libraries), feedback is welcome!
+> Superforms v2 alpha is released, supporting all possible validation libraries.
+[Test it out](/migration-v2), so we can reach an official release soon!

 <Header />